2017 Site Rules for Rowany Festival

 Please be sensible with any flame powered device – cookers, candles etc. Keep your indoor cooking areas clear and safe, and never leave cooking unattended.

-Motorised vehicles are only allowed to drive on site, using the clearly marked roadways, at 5km/h until 8am on Thursday morning and after 5pm on Monday evening.
+Motorised vehicles are only allowed to drive on site, using the clearly marked roadways, at 5km/h until 9am on Friday morning and after closing court on Monday evening.
 At no other times will a motorised vehicle be allowed on-site, except for medical emergencies or amenities management.
 St John Ambulance will coordinate emergency medical access.
+Cars must park on marked roads when unloading/loading, and never on grass.

 Car parking will be in the designated area.

 Do not park in the spaces reserved for Royalty or the Steward, unless you are Royalty or the Steward.